 This process begins with requisitioning goods or services and paying the supplier for those goods or services.

-This article discusses the 12 steps of the P2P cycle in detail.
+This article discusses the 12 steps of the P2P cycle in SAP in detail.
 It also discusses p2p procedure, advantages, challenges, and more.

 What is the P2P procedure?